 - With a macOS installer in DMG format, you can quickly create Install DVDs and bootable USB installers in a few minutes.

 - When you convert macOS Install .app to ISO format, you may* use it for running macOS on Windows PCs (Hackintosh).

-- I prefer using the macOS Terminal app to create the bootable USB Installer, using the instructions on the Apple website.
+- Next step is to create a macOS USB disk from the Installer app.
+I prefer using the macOS Terminal app to create the bootable USB Installer using commands given in Apple website.

 - Now, copy the contents of the macOS USB to a new folder and give it a single word name, say macOS.